 A Case Study

-In an earlier post on landing pages, I talked about the importance of getting your ad copy and landing page copy matched as well as you can.
+In my last post on landing pages, I talked about the importance of getting your ad copy and landing page copy matched as well as you can.
 But what if the page your ad leads to doesn’t fit the bill at all?
 Today, we’re going to have a look at an example of what not to do.

 You probably know first-hand that ad clicks are not cheap.
 Every tap of the mouse button on one of your ad links rips money out of your pocket, regardless of whether you can convert the visitor or not.